sysgears/spinjs/docs/configuration.md

 ### `dllBuildDir`

-Sets the output directory for the webpack DLL files, which are used to speed up the incremental builds.
+Sets the output directory for the webpack DLL files (which are used to speed up the incremental builds).

 Usage example: